Razer Blade 17 Pro 2019 i7-9750H RTX 2080 Max-Q 16GB RAM 512GB M.2 review, including today's price to performance

 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 Of the mice we monitor and price track, today’s top mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons, priced at $12.99.
-These past few weeks this mouse has had a price increase of $12.99, so keep your eyes out online as it shows that this great value mouse can be picked up even cheaper.
+Price watching this mouse shows that it has had a price drop by $32.26 during the past couple of weeks, which gives us more reason to select it to go with today’s laptop.
 Our lowest price tracked for this mouse was marked down at $11.99, which we spotted on 15th Aug 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|